Conflict of Interests

 5. The following definitions apply only to this section (Section II.F.) of the policy:

 a.
-“Financial Conflict of interest” (FCOI) means a significant financial interest (SFI) directly and significantly affecting the design, conduct, or reporting of the federally funded research.
+“Financial Conflict of interest” (FCOI) means a significant financial interest (SFI) directly and significantly affecting the design, conduct, or reporting of the externally funded research.

 b.
 “Institutional Responsibilities” means an Investigator’s professional responsibilities on behalf of the University, and as defined by the University, including but not limited to, activities such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels such as Institutional Review Boards and Safety Monitoring Boards and other responsibilities as defined by the University.

 c.
-“Investigator” means the Principal Investigator, co-Investigator and any other person, regardless of title or position, who is independently responsible for the design, conduct or reporting of federally funded research.
-The Lead Investigator on each project will identify all other Investigators independently responsible for the design, conduct or reporting of the project.
+“Investigator” means the Principal Investigator, co-Investigator and any other person, regardless of title or position, who is independently responsible for the design, conduct or reporting of externally funded research.
+The following positions are automatically considered investigators: all faculty positions (tenure track, term, research, and affiliate) and all postdoctoral research fellows.
+PIs will be responsible for identifying additional individuals serving as investigators on proposals.
+This will be documented by the use of standard language in the proposal assignment or other written communication issued to the PI during the proposal preparation process.

 d.
 “Manage” means to take action to address a FCOI, which can include reducing or eliminating the FCOI, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.